freeran-ge/fr-custody-api/README.md

 **Manage self-custody operations at scale**
 - Track team member access to key storage devices and seed backups.
 - Generate and manage accounts.
 - Document everything needed for key ceremony events.
+- and more...

 **Powerful analytics tools for auditing and risk management.**
 - Built with technical assistance from Sandia National Laboratories.
 - Leverage graph data algorithms to uncover gaps and weaknesses in an organization's custody operations
-- Determine risk of fraud collusion, seed compromise, key ceremony compromise, penetrative forced intrusion of storage facilities, and much more...
+- Determine risk of fraud collusion, seed compromise, key ceremony compromise, penetrative forced intrusion of storage facilities, etc...
-- Generate reports needed for compliance
+- Store and generate the data needed for compliance reporting.

 > *Note: Sandia National Laboratories are also customers of FreeRange for digital asset risk management and procrument.
 Find out more about the mission of Sandia National Labs [here](https://www.sandia.gov).*

-**Security is our primary focus.** FreeRange never stores, generates or has access to an organization's private keys.
+**Security is our primary focus.**
+- FreeRange never stores, generates or has access to an organization's private keys.

+The technical build overview can be found [here](/build_overview.md).

-## Database Schema Overview
+## Database schema overview

 `fr-custody-api` uses a graph database model that gives a greater emphasis on relationships.

-Use the API to build custom self-custody models, then leverage graph-based queries to analyze risk and compliance with custody standards such as those from the CryptoCurrency Certification Consortium (C4) which can be found [here](https://cryptoconsortium.github.io/CCSS/).
+Use the API to generate self-custody models, then leverage graph-based queries to analyze risk and compliance with custody standards such as those from the CryptoCurrency Certification Consortium (C4) which can be found [here](https://cryptoconsortium.github.io/CCSS/).

 Summary for Developers:
 - Nodes are the main data elements